Whether you're an experienced driver who's just purchased a new

 No matter what state you're in, GAP insurance coverage will cover the gaps between your car's actual cash value and the amount you still owe your lender on an auto loan if you total your car.
 In

-order for a vehicle to be considered a total loss, the needed repairs have to cost more than the car's actual cash value.
+total loss, the needed repairs have to cost more than the car's actual cash value.
 Most auto insurance policies will only cover the car up to its cash value, which is

 determined largely by depreciation.
 Most people have heard that your car depreciates the second you drive it off the lot, and in just the first month, your car will lose ten percent of its overall value.
 Within five years, it will only be worth 35% of the original value.